Genocs/genocs-library-docs/content/en/contributing/index.md

 6. At the root of the repository run `npm install`.
 This installs all the required packages.
 It might take some time depending on your network connection.
 7. All the documentation is to be written in markdown format.
 8. Refer `https://github.com/Genocs/genocs-library-docs/blob/main/content/en/templates/general/getting-started/index.md` to get an idea on how to write documentation and include images, code snippets and stuff.
-9. To run the application locally, run the command `npm run start` and navigate to **localhost:1313**
+9. To run the application locally, run the command `npm run start` and navigate to `http://localhost:1313` in your browser (Hugo development server).
 10. Once ready, send a Pull Request.

 ```mermaid